Jay184/PyPS4debug/README.md

         status = await ps4.write_int32(pid, 0xCA44444, 9999)
         if status != ps4debug.ResponseCode.SUCCESS:
             print('There was an error!')

+        # Let's do something where the async features shines
+        tasks = [
+            asyncio.create_task( ps4.write_int32(pid, 0x123456, 1000) ),
+            asyncio.create_task( ps4.write_int32(pid, 0x789ABC, 2000) ),
+            asyncio.create_task( ps4.write_int32(pid, 0x654210, 3000) ),
+        ]

+        pending = tasks
+        while len(pending):
+            # We iterate until all tasks are done but we stop waiting and handle already finished tasks.
+            done, pending = await asyncio.wait(pending, return_when=asyncio.FIRST_COMPLETED)
+            for t in done:
+                # Let's say the first task was something special and want its result, we can use 'is' for that:
+                # Note: If you use Coroutines, which are wrapped into tasks by asyncio.
+The following will not work.
+                response_code = await t
+                if t is tasks[0]:
+                    print('0x123456:', response_code)
+                else:
+                    print(response_code)

         # Remotely execute code (Code injection)
         async with ps4.memory(pid, 4096) as memory:
             # Write your own assembly code to the system